radius-project/docs/docs/content/guides/author-apps/dapr/how-to-dapr-secrets/index.md

 Begin by creating a file named app.bicep, which defines a container with a Dapr state store.
 If you need a detailed explanation on how to do so, refer to the [Add a Dapr building block]({{< ref how-to-dapr-building-block >}}) tutorial.

-For this guide, we'll manually provision both a Redis instance and a Dapr State store component.
-This allows us to specify the Redis username in the Dapr state store, which we will later secure using a Dapr secret store.
+In this guide, you manually provision both a Redis instance and a Dapr state store component.
+Specify the Redis username in the Dapr state store, which will later be secured using a Dapr Secret Store.

 {{< rad file="./snippets/app-statestore.bicep" embed=true >}}